Francesca Coppa

 Francesca Coppa (born March 26, 1970) is an American scholar whose research has encompassed British drama, performance studies and fan studies.
 In English literature, she is known for her work on the British writer Joe Orton; she edited several of his early novels and plays for their first publication in 1998–99, more than thirty years after his murder, and compiled an essay collection, Joe Orton: A Casebook (2003).
 She has also published on Oscar Wilde.
 In the fan-studies field, Coppa is known for documenting the history of media fandom and, in particular, of fanvids, a type of fan-made video.
 She co-founded the Organization for Transformative Works in 2007, originated the idea of interpreting fan fiction as performance, and in 2017, published the first collection of fan fiction designed for teaching purposes.
 As of 2021, Coppa is a professor of English at Muhlenberg College, Pennsylvania.

 Biography

 Coppa comes from Brooklyn.
 She gained her BA from Columbia College, Columbia University (1991), and her MA in English literature from New York University (1993).
 Her PhD (1997), also from New York University, was supervised by Una Chaudhuri; her thesis is entitled "Blood and aphorism: Joe Orton, theatre, and the new aristocracy in Great Britain".

-As of 2021, she is a professor of English and director of women's and gender studies at Muhlenberg College in Allentown, Pennsylvania, where she was previously the director of film studies.
+As of 2021, she is a professor of English, Theatre, and Film Studies at Muhlenberg College in Allentown, Pennsylvania, where she was previously the director of film studies and also director of women's and gender studies.
 Her current research interests include British drama, sexuality theory, and media, performance and fan studies.